-ELEMENT 3: METHODS OF MEASUREMENT
+ELEMENT 3: METHODS OF MEASURING PUPIL OUTCOMES

 Governing Law: The method by which pupil progress in meeting those pupil outcomes is measured.
-To the extent practicable, the method for measuring pupil outcomes for state priorities shall be consistent with the way information is reported on a school accountability report card. - California Education Code Section 47605(c)(5)(C)
+To the extent practicable, the method for measuring pupil outcomes for state priorities shall be consistent with the way information is reported on a school accountability report card. - California Education Code Section 47605(b)(5)(C)